2023 Best Value Trade School Schools in Michigan

 Learn more about these excellent schools below:

 Our 2023 rankings named Wayne County Community College District the best value school in Michigan for trade school students working on their degree.
-Located in Detroit, Michigan, the fairly large public school handed out 1,688 degrees in 2021-2022.
+WCCCD is located in Detroit, Michigan and has a fairly large student population.
+In 2021-2022, this school awarded 1,688 degrees to qualified students.

 The average tuition and fees for an out-of-state undergraduate students at Washtenaw Community College are $6,096 a year.